canonical/pebble/docs/index.md

 _Take control of your internal daemons!_

-**Pebble** helps you to orchestrate a set of local service processes as an organized set.
+**Pebble** helps you to orchestrate a set of local service processes as an organised set.
 It resembles well known tools such as _supervisord_, _runit_, or _s6_, in that it can easily manage non-system processes independently from the system services, but it was designed with unique features that help with more specific use cases.

 ## In this documentation